gomorpheus/morpheus-docs/infrastructure/pxeboot/pxeboot.rst

 Server Mode: List of server modes:: unmanaged, Managed, Bare metal host, Container host, VM host, and Container & VM host.
 Click the Save Changes button to save.

-Once the mapping is added, and the target host is powered on, the {morpheus} PXE menu will load and PXE boot will start.
+Once the mapping is added, and the target host is powered on, the |morpheus| PXE menu will load and PXE boot will start.

 ==== Edit Mapping